margaretfoster/SubjectToChange/README.md

 # Subject to Change (Foster 2024)

 Welcome!
-This repository contains code to estimate "change" years for organized non-state violent conflict actors whose activities are tracked by the Uppsala Conflict Data Program.
+This repository contains code that uses machine learning to estimate "change" years for organized non-state violent conflict actors whose activities are tracked by the Uppsala Conflict Data Program.

 The output summarizes potential years in which third-party observers changed the underlying thematic presentation of each militant group's activities.